The Building Safety Act 2022

 A Building Advisory Committee is also being set up to advise the Building Safety Regulator on issues other than competence.
 This replaces the existing Building Regulations Advisory Committee (BRAC).

 A Residents’ panel will also be established to ensure the Building Safety Regulator is grounded and in touch with the residents of the high risk buildings.

 A Gateway approach

-The Bill will see the implementation of specific gateway points at design, construction and completion phases to ensure that safety is considered at each and every stage of a building’s construction, and safety risks are considered at the earliest stage of the planning process.
+The Act will see the implementation of specific gateway points at design, construction and completion phases to ensure that safety is considered at each and every stage of a building’s construction, and safety risks are considered at the earliest stage of the planning process.

 - Gateway 1: The planning application stage; tighter controls around the fire statement, competency of those preparing and scrutinising.

 - Gateway 2: the initial building control stage before works commence.